-1.10 Liquidated Damages for Planned NLSLs
+1.8 Liquidated Damages for Planned NLSLs

-This section 1.10 only applies if «Customer Name» is serving a Planned NLSL with Dedicated Resource amounts.
-This section 1.10 will not apply if, at the end of a Fiscal Year following the end of a consecutive 12-month monitoring period, «Customer Name»’s Actual Annual Tier 1 Load is greater than its RHWM.
+This section 1.8 only applies if «Customer Name» is serving a Planned NLSL with Dedicated Resource amounts under section 1.3.2 above.
+This section 1.8 will not apply if, at the end of a Fiscal Year following the end of a consecutive 12-month monitoring period, «Customer Name»’s Actual Annual Tier 1 Load is greater than its CHWM.

-If BPA determines that a Planned NLSL load has grown by less than ten Average Megawatts in the consecutive 12-month monitoring period just completed, and if the Load Shaping Charge True-up Rate is negative for any Fiscal Year during that consecutive 12-month monitoring period, then «Customer Name» agrees to pay BPA a charge as liquidated damages to recover the revenue for power that «Customer Name» would have otherwise purchased from BPA at the then applicable PF rate during such Fiscal Year(s).
+If BPA determines that a Planned NLSL load has grown by less than ten Average Megawatts in the consecutive 12-month monitoring period just completed, then «Customer Name» agrees to pay BPA a charge as liquidated damages to recover the revenue for power that «Customer Name» would have otherwise purchased from BPA at the then applicable PF rate during such Fiscal Year(s).

-If a consecutive 12-month monitoring period for a Planned NLSL coincides with a single Fiscal Year, then BPA shall calculate liquidated damages for the load at each facility by multiplying the absolute value of the Load Shaping Charge True-up Rate by the lesser of: (1) the megawatt hours measured at each facility for the Fiscal Year and (2) «Customer Name»’s RHWM minus «Customer Name»’s Actual Annual Tier 1 Load for such Fiscal Year.
+If a consecutive 12-month monitoring period for a Planned NLSL coincides with a single Fiscal Year, then BPA shall calculate liquidated damages for the load at each facility by multiplying the Planned NLSL liquidated damages rate, established in the applicable Wholesale Power Schedules and GRSPs, by the lesser of: (1) the megawatt hours measured at each facility for the Fiscal Year less any cumulative prior load and (2) «Customer Name»’s CHWM minus «Customer Name»’s Actual Annual Tier 1 Load for such Fiscal Year.

-If a consecutive 12-month monitoring period for a Planned NLSL spans two Fiscal Years, then at the end of the second Fiscal Year, BPA shall calculate liquidated damages for the load at each facility for each Fiscal Year of the consecutive 12-month monitoring period by multiplying the absolute value of the applicable rate by the lesser of: (1) the portion of the megawatt hours measured at each facility in the applicable Fiscal Year and (2) Customer Name»’s applicable RHWM minus «Customer Name»’s Actual Annual Tier 1 Load for the applicable Fiscal Year.
+If a consecutive 12-month monitoring period for a Planned NLSL spans two Fiscal Years, then at the end of the second Fiscal Year, BPA shall calculate liquidated damages for the load at each facility for each Fiscal Year of the consecutive 12-month monitoring period by multiplying the applicable Planned NLSL liquidated damages rate by the lesser of: (1) the portion of the megawatt hours measured at each facility in the applicable Fiscal Year and (2) Customer Name»’s CHWM minus «Customer Name»’s Actual Annual Tier 1 Load for the applicable Fiscal Year.

-In the event «Customer Name» has more than one Planned NLSL in a Fiscal Year, then the total amount of liquidated damages charge BPA shall apply will be limited to the megawatt hour amount that «Customer Name»’s RHWM is greater than «Customer Name»’s Actual Annual Tier 1 Load for the Fiscal Year.
+In the event «Customer Name» has more than one Planned NLSL in a Fiscal Year, then the total amount of liquidated damages charge BPA shall apply will be limited to the megawatt hour amount that «Customer Name»’s CHWM is greater than «Customer Name»’s Actual Annual Tier 1 Load for the Fiscal Year.

 END LOAD FOLLOWING template.